Actions, Obligations and Responsibilities of those Involved in the Importation Chain

 Most Commonly Used SENASICA’s Sanitary Combinations with their Corresponding Tariff Classifications:

 Note: The information contained in the following chart is only for reference, it is necessary and important that each importer review with their Customs Agent the particular case of their product, as this information varies depending on them.
+In December 2020 there was a modification to the tariff rate in which, depending on the products, two digits will have to be added, which are called NICOS and are the responsibility of the customs broker.

 POULTRY MEAT COMBINATION: 004-13-87-USA-USA